-Our Japan operations are headquartered in Yamato-Shi, Kanagawa, Japan (southwest of Tokyo) in a leased facility encompassing approximately 30,000 square feet of office and manufacturing space.
-The lease expires in November 2021 and has a cancellation clause with six months' prior notice without penalty.
-Our operations have grown in Japan and we have initiated the search for a facility to support our growth in the region.
+Our Japan operations are headquartered in Zama, Kanagawa, Japan (southwest of Tokyo).
+In 2016, we moved into a new leased facility encompassing approximately 96,000 square feet of office and manufacturing space.
+The lease expires in April 2023.

 Item 3.
 Legal Proceedings